 What?
 With all of the other fantastic ground coffees out there, especially those from places like Starbucks and Dunkin’, Folger makes this list?
-Of course it does, because Folger’s has been in the ground coffee business for a long time, so they know home coffee and make some of the best ground coffee.
+Of course it does, because Folger’s has been in the ground coffee business for a long time, so they know home coffee and make some of the best ground coffees.

 You can buy an 11-ounce or 18.4-ounce brick of ground coffee for a comparable price to other brands.
 These are excellent for refilling your coffee canisters, but if you don’t have a can, you can buy Folger’s in a can for similar prices per ounce and then use the bricks to refill that.
 Either way, Folger’s works to make your morning coffee as high-quality and convenient as possible.

 You might consider Folger’s to be “office coffee,” which is often as cheap as possible, so it’s also bitter and leaves a bad taste in your mouth.
 While it’s true that many offices do use Folger’s, it’s fresh and tastes great, and works well for your office and your home.

 It’s also straightforward, basic coffee.
 You can add sugar and cream or drink it black, and you don’t sacrifice anything.
 If specialty coffee isn’t your thing, get Folger’s.